kbbharathkumar/xit/docs/03_ARCHITECTURE_RULES.md

 - Every module MUST have a single responsibility
 - Modules MUST be independently deployable in future
 - All interactions MUST be event-driven
-- System behavior MUST be deterministic
+- System behaviour MUST be deterministic

 ---